timothy-huang/my_blog/_posts/2022-05-23-Alternative measures of societal well-being .md

 According to the World Bank, the U.S. had a GDP per capita of \\$63,207 in 2020.
 China had a GDP per capita of \\$10,435.
 Going off of GDP per capita, the US should have among the highest levels of well-being in the world.

-Note: For concision, from now on when I refer to GDP I'm referring to GDP per capita.
+Note: For concision, from now on when I refer to GDP, I'm referring to GDP per capita.

 But GDP has its problems.
-In particular, it doesn't accurately capture non-financial qualities of a healthy society such as:
+In particular, it doesn't accurately capture other qualities of a healthy society such as:
 - Psychological wellbeing
 - Health
 - Education